awslabs/damon-tests/perf/README.md

 =====

 This section describes how you can run the tests and make a report on your system.
-Before following below instructions, please ensure that your system meets the above mentioned pre-requisites.
+Before the below instructions, please ensure that your system meets the above-mentioned pre-requisites.

 Just sequentially execute below three commands.